 To boost the healthy, good bacteria that should be in your pet's intestines, feed NaturVet Digestive Enzymes Plus Probiotic.
 The probiotics are the good bacteria that influence vitamin absorption.

 If your pet is losing weight because of a disease, work with your veterinarian to determine a diagnosis and treatment.
 If the disease causes joint pain so that your pet doesn't want to walk to the pet bowl, use 1-800-PetMeds Super Joint Enhancer which contains MSM.
 MSM works like aspirin but will not harm the stomach and cause ulcers.
-For cats with arthritis and difficulty walking to the food bowl, use Joint Chewys for Cats.
+For cats with arthritis and difficulty walking to the food bowl, use Super Joint Enhancer Bite-Sized Chews.

 Upset, anxious or mourning pets benefit from anti-anxiety medications.
 Use of a collar that releases calming pheromones, such as Adaptil Collar for Dogs or Sentry Calming Collar for Cats can help.
 Although humans cannot detect these pheromones, they are calming to pets.
 Anxious or mourning pets can also be calmed with the flower remedy Be Serene or with herbs in Composure Liquid MAX or Quiet Moments (for dogs).